microzen/cse21_thegang/hw/assignment2.md

 $$\sum_{x=1}^{n}x(n+1-x)=RHS$$

+So both sides count the same set.

 Proved

 **b).** $\forall n \ge 0$, consider the identity:

 $$P(n,k)=P(n-1,k)+kP(n-1,k-1)$$

-Prove the ideneity combinatorially by conting the same set in two different ways or by counting two different sets and establishing a bijection between them.
+Prove the ideneity combinatorially by counting the same set in two different ways or by counting two different sets and establishing a bijection between them.

 Solution:

+We want to prove that both sides of the equation counts the number of ways we can choose k distinct balls chosen from a set of n balls to fit in k indistinguishable boxes which can only store 1 ball.

-LHS: $P(n,k)$ = number of k-length strings formed by distinct elements chosen from a set of n-elements.
+LHS: $P(n,k)$ = number of ways we can choose k distinct balls chosen from a set of n balls to fit in k indistinguishable boxes which can only store 1 ball.

 RHS:
-+ We start with $P(n-1, k)$ = k-length strings formed by distinct elements chosen from the same set of n elements but without element n (so it's a set of n-1 elements)
++ We start with $P(n-1, k)$ = number of ways to fit distinct balls chosen from the same set of n balls but without ball n (so it's picking from n-1 balls) into k indistinguishable boxes which can only store 1 ball

-+ For $kP(n-1, k-1)$, this is the number of ways we can count k-length strings that definitely contains element n.
-There are k ways to pick a position for element n, and there are k - 1 positions msut be filled with different elements from remaining elements in the set of n elements, which is actually a set of n-1 elements now.
++ For $kP(n-1, k-1)$, this is the number of ways to fit distinct balls chosen from the same set of n balls but must always include ball n (so the rest of balls is still picking from n-1 balls) into k indistinguishable boxes which can only store 1 ball

-RHS is $P(n-1,k)$ and $kP(n-1,k-1)$ combining together, forming the number of ways we can count k-length strings whether element n is present or not.
+RHS is $P(n-1,k)$ and $kP(n-1,k-1)$ combining together, forming the number of ways we can fit k distinct balls from a set of n balls into k boxes that can only store 1 ball whether ball n is present or not.

 Therefore, RHS is counting the same set as LHS.